-Physicians would be required to post a summary of the initiative in their offices and failure to comply with its requirements could result Physicians are not required to enroll as providers in the Mediin civil penalties, money damages or court injunctions.
-The State care program, nor to participate in the Medicare assignment repay-Attorney General or a Medicare patient could file a civil suit to ment program.
-If the physician does not so participate, the patient, or enforce the law seeking treble damages not exceeding \$10,000, the the entity paying for the service, directly seeks partial reimbursement costs of suit and attorneys fees.
-Additional penalties of up to \$25,000 from Medicare for the medical services. can be imposed for violation of a court ordered injunction.
+Physicians would be required to post a summary of the initiative in their offices and failure to comply with its requirements could result in civil penalties, money damages or court injunctions.
+The State Attorney General or a Medicare patient could file a civil suit to enforce the law seeking treble damages not exceeding \$10,000, the costs of suit and attorneys fees.
+Additional penalties of up to \$25,000 can be imposed for violation of a court ordered injunction.

-1-92 IS MISLEADING AND UNFAIR
+I-92 IS MISLEADING AND UNFAIR